cjilbert504/road_to_el_duration/README.md

 It handles automatic recalculations as child records are added, removed, and transferred to other parent records.

-It also comes with its own coder class that handles serializing the duration columns to and from instances of the ActiveSupport::Duration class and the Ruby Integer class.
+It also comes with its own coder class that handles serializing and deserializing the duration columns to and from instances of the ActiveSupport::Duration class and the Ruby Integer class.
 This is an opt-in feature so you don't have to use it if you don't want.

 ## Usage
 ```ruby